 Applying for a Position at Rose Law Firm

 Rose Law Firm interviews law students at both law school campuses in Arkansas and accepts resumes from law students and lawyers across the country.
-All job inquiries should be sent to the attention of Amanda Wofford, Recruiting Coordinator.
+All job inquiries should be sent to the attention of Amanda Wofford, Recruiting Coordinator, at [email protected].

 We strive to hire and retain team-oriented staff to support our attorneys.
 This support is instrumental in achieving the client service and excellence standards to which we are committed.
-Our administrative staff includes legal assistants, legal secretaries, administrative assistants, project assistants, clerks, information technology professionals, and others.
-Please send all inquiries related to administrative staff positions to the attention of Barbara Bennett, Office Manager.
+Our administrative staff includes legal assistants, legal secretaries, administrative assistants, project assistants, clerks, information technology professionals and others.
+Please send all inquiries related to administrative staff positions to the attention of Barbara Bennett, Office Manager, at [email protected].